-The proposed rule change was approved by the Board of Directors of the Exchange on August 2, 2017.
+The proposed rule change was approved by senior management of the Exchange pursuant to authority delegated by the Board of Directors of the Exchange (the "Board") on September 19, 2017.
+Exchange staff will advise the Board of any action taken pursuant to delegated authority.
 No other action is necessary for the filing of the rule change.